christiangee-pixel/worksheet-lab3/README.md

 ### Cheatsheets 🙏🙏

 Here are some useful cheatsheets for ggplot2, dplyr, and tidyr.
-That will help you with the worksheet and project.
+These will help you with the worksheet and project.

 - ggplot2 (data visualization):
     - pdf: [https://rstudio.github.io/cheatsheets/data-visualization.pdf](https://rstudio.github.io/cheatsheets/data-visualization.pdf)